fs-c/maniac/README.md

 ```

 By default the script will search for folders in `~/AppData/Local/osu!/Songs/`, but you may provide an alternative path by setting the `songsPath` property in `scripts/settings.json`.

-### TODO

-- Improve humanization especially in regards to (in)accuracy spread (in osu! terms: unstable rate).
-  - Partly done, the unstable rate is still rather high, but comparable to many other legit players.
-- ~~Implement pattern scanning for Windows builds.~~
-- Implement reading the current map/song name from memory.